anikdakua03/anikdakua03/README.md

 <h3 align="left">A Software Engineer, trying to be better day by day -- </h3>

 - I'm currently working as a Full-time Engineer, modernizing on-premise applications by migrating them to cloud-based solutions.
 - In my free time, I'm actively sharpening my problem-solving skills by studying Data Structures and Algorithms and exploring various design patterns.
-I'm also building a personal project from the ground up, handling both the front-end and back-end development.